OSHA 10 Certification 2026: Cost, Online Course & Card

 How long does it take to complete OSHA 10?

 About 10 hours.
-You can spread it out over several days or complete it in one sitting.
+You can spread it out over several days or complete it in one sitting, depending on the provider.

 Notice anything outdated or incorrect?
 Let us know and we’ll fix it right away.